Submitted by: Frank Adams

 - www.wvculture.org – Pneumonia Ends Career of Devil Anse Hatfield

-*The content on this page is for educational purposes and is used in accordance with the Fair Use Law (Per Title 17—United States Code—Section 107).
+*Published by the City of Logan government and deemed not to be copyrighted.
+The content on this page is for educational purposes and is used in accordance with the Fair Use Law (Per Title 17—United States Code—Section 107).
+This is a not-for-profit website and absolutely no commercial gain is derived from its operation and publication by the owner.